-The District's fund balances decreased from the prior year by \$140,665.
-This is due mostly to the purchase of land previously mentioned in the prior fiscal year.
+The District's fund balances decreased from the prior year by \$79,115.
+The decrease was due to expenditures being more than revenues with \$25,066 of the expenses being due to the pension expense.
 The District continues to charge burial fees in an adequate amount to cover current operating costs.